 Retail: Despite the continuing shift to omni-channel retailing, prime high streets and large, dominant shopping centres are expected to not just survive but even prosper.
 This is especially the case for those with a vibrant food and beverage or entertainment component.
-These formats remain defensive in the face of e-commerce competition compared to other retail centre types, partly due to location strength and constrains on new supply.
-Continued upward pressure on rental values for prime European retail space is therefore likely with especially strong growth in Spanish and Italian prime shopping centres.
+These formats remain defensive in the face of e-commerce competition compared to other retail centre types, partly due to location strength and constraints on new supply.
+Continued upward pressure on rental values for prime European retail space is therefore likely despite negative headlines on corporate failures of retailers and weakness in secondary locations.

 Investment Principles & strategy